msolefonte/AMQPSender/README.md

 # AMQPSender 1.1.0 library for Node.js

-AMQPSender is a library that allows developers to send AMQP messages with persistence transparently.
+AMQPSender is a library that allows developers to send AMQP messages with persistence transparently

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project on a live system

 ### Dependences